SoftUni-Internal/interactive-content/EN/02-Function-Context/02-usages-of-this.md

-# Usages of "this"
+# Usages of this
 [slide]
-# "This" in a Method
+# This in a Method
 When inside a method ``this`` is used to access information stored in the object that "owns" the object:

 ```js live